Stay on top of the latest

 Change: [Any word of your choice.]

-IESE is another top business school that asks you to script your life motto (without the benefit of Stern’s useful framing!) and back up why.
+IESE is another top business school that asks you to script your life motto (without the benefit of Stern’s useful framing!) and explain your motivations behind it.
 As my colleague Lisa Bevill advises in her article on IESE Essay Strategy, “This is an invitation to showcase your authenticity and what you believe in.
 This essay challenges you to consider what you value and how that is represented in a slogan for your life, supported by an emblematic example to back it up.”

 • A brief introduction or overview of your “Pick Six” (no more than 3 sentences).